 The Trustees of Brookvale Groby Learning Trust are also the directors of the charitable company for the purposes of company law.

-The charitable company is known as Brookvale Groby Learning Trust.

 Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.